Illustration by ‘graphic scribe and doodler’ Emma Paxton www.imagistic.co.uk

 If you are planning to stay in Sherborne you’ll be spoilt for choice.
-Whether you opt for the the elegant Georgian Eastbury Hotel in the town centre with its 23 gorgeous bedrooms and award-winning restaurant, or one of the town’s many smaller guest houses, B&B’s, inns with rooms and holiday rentals including The Britannia Inn Hotel, Picton House luxury B&B or Sherborne Cottages & Apartments, you’ll be assured of a warm welcome.
+Whether you opt for the the elegant Georgian Eastbury Hotel in the town centre with more than 20 characterful bedrooms and an award-winning restaurant, or one of the town’s many smaller guest houses, B&B’s, inns with rooms and holiday rentals including The Britannia Inn Hotel, Picton House luxury B&B or Sherborne Cottages & Apartments, you’ll be assured of a warm welcome.

 Just outside the town centre, Sherborne’s surrounding villages offer more holiday cottages, farmhouse B&B’s, pubs with rooms and camp sites including The Grange at Oborne luxury country house hotel, Alweston’s Munden House, The Hunter’s Moon at Middlemarsh, Penny Cottage Yetminster and The White Post at Rimpton.
 Contact Sherborne Tourist Information Centre for details and availability of accommodation or visit www.sherbornetown.com and Visit Dorset for local information on accommodation, shops, businesses and travel.